rafabene/devops-demo/compose/Readme.md

 - Postgres 9.x Database Server - [Docker image](https://hub.docker.com/_/postgres/)
 - Apache HTTPD + mod_cluster (Using Server advertisement) - [Docker image](https://hub.docker.com/r/karm/mod_cluster-master-dockerhub/)

-This is an alternative path for running [a "docker only" example](../Dockerfiles/ticketmonster) using [docker-compose](http://docs.docker.com/compose).
+This is an alternative path for running [a "docker only" example](../Dockerfiles/ticketmonster-ha) using [docker-compose](http://docs.docker.com/compose).

 ## Running the images

-Before start, make sure you have the latest version of the images used on this Demo.
+1. Before start, make sure you have the latest version of the images used on this Demo.

   Execute:

       docker-compose pull

-1. Create a network (if it doesn't exist)

-  Execute:

-      docker network create mynet

 2. Start the containers.